fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 Metrics:

-* Required use-case schema/vocabularies are identified
+* Required use case schema/vocabularies are identified
 * Project partners provide first examples in using the processing pipeline with PAT and RET datasets
 * PAT and RET are able to integrate their own data sets into the pipeline
 * Stable implementations of available transformers and enhancers